artofthesmart/hypertext/README.md

 Here are some links to get you started:
 *  Read the installation guide below to download and install the theme.
-*  [Visit the Hypertext home page](https://hypertext.artofthesmart.com) to learn more about the philosophy behind the project.
+*  [Visit the Hypertext home page](http://hypertext.artofthesmart.com) to learn more about the philosophy behind the project.
-*  [Read the reference guide for caveats and gotchas](https://hypertext.artofthesmart.com/reference) to avoid common mistakes with Hypertext.
+*  [Read the reference guide for caveats and gotchas](http://hypertext.artofthesmart.com/reference) to avoid common mistakes with Hypertext.
-*  [Read the FAQ](https://hypertext.artofthesmart.com/FAQ) or [visit the issues page in Github](https://github.com/artofthesmart/hypertext/issues) if you run into problems.
+*  [Read the FAQ](http://hypertext.artofthesmart.com/FAQ) or [visit the issues page in Github](https://github.com/artofthesmart/hypertext/issues) if you run into problems.
 *  [Contribute to Hypertext via Github](https://github.com/artofthesmart/hypertext) and help make the web faster!

-> **Special thanks** go out to [Ricardo](https://urbansquid.london), the theme champion in the Grav Discord server, [Andy Miller](https://twitter.com/rhuk) creator of Grav CMs, and my wife who's sick of hearing about this project by now.
+> **Special thanks** go out to [Ricardo](https://urbansquid.london), the theme champion in the Grav Discord server, [Andy Miller](https://twitter.com/rhuk) creator of Grav CMS, and my wife who's sick of hearing about this project by now.

 ---